gwsystems/aWsm/README.md

 - *Performance.*
 	aWsm is an ahead-of-time compiler that leverages the LLVM compiler to optimize code, and target different architectural backends.
-	We have evaluated aWsm on x86-64, aarch64 (Raspberry Pi), ARM Cortex-M7 (and M4), and performance on the  microprocessors is within 10% of native, and within 40% on the microcontrollers on Polybench benchmarks.
+	We have evaluated aWsm on x86-64, aarch64 (Raspberry Pi), and thumb (ARM Cortex-M4 and M7), and performance on the  microprocessors is within 10% of native, and within 40% on the microcontrollers on Polybench benchmarks.
 - *Simplicity.*
 	The entire code base for the compiler and runtime is relatively small.
 	The compiler is <3.5K lines of Rust, and the runtime (for *all* platforms) is <5K lines of C.